Claurt07/DST-biweekly-Archive/README.md

 ***excerpt***	| First paragraph of the email. |	Text
 ***text_version***	| Text version of the email stored on the drive. |	Text

+Reach out to the disaster services team for access to the any of the resources related to this archive.

 ## License